 Why it is important to modernize the GA?

 Modernization of the GA

 The process of modernization of the Global Agreement started in 2013 in the 1st CELAC-EU Summit in Santiago, Chile.
-During a meeting between the former EU leaders and Mexican President, the three leaders agreed to review and update the Mexico-EU bilateral legal framework.
+During a meeting between former President of the European Commission, Manuel Barroso, former President of the European Council, Herman van Rompuy, and Mexican President Enrique Peña Nieto, the three leaders agreed to review and update the Mexico-EU bilateral legal framework.

 On May 23th, 2016, the High Representative of the Union for Foreign Affairs and Security Policy, Federica Mogherini, visited Mexico and announced that the Council of the European Union approved the mandate to the European Commission to negotiate the modernization of the EU-Mexico Global Agreement.
 Formal negotiations started in June 2016 in Brussels.

 Our mission is to renovate and improve our Agreement, in order to address our current and future challenges in the most effective way.

 The were six rounds of political dialogue and cooperation negotiations.
 The conclusion of the negotiations in these issues was announced on November 30, 2017.